somhi/PCXT_DeMiSTify/de10lite/README.md

 * CGA VRAM with 128 kB for all Tandy games.

-* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.
+* Check file defs.v to verify and check disabled options.

+* Credits screen not implemented due to lack of BRAM.
+F11 pauses the core (if you press it, remember to press it again to continue the core execution)

 **Additional hardware required** (see pinout connections below):